It finally came last Thursday,

 Everything else I'd been struggling with was heightened.

-I'd like to say I had one big "AH HA!" moment that brought me back to life,
+I'd like to say I had one big "AH HA!" moment that

 but I didn't.